breno-m-dev/thm_challenge1/README.md

 This repository documents my solution to a TryHackMe challenge.
 The goal was to find hidden information inside a binary executable file.

+**Link to the TryHackMe's page of this challenge:** https://tryhackme.com/room/hfb1thegame

 ## Tools Used

 - **strings.exe** – Used to extract readable strings from the binary file (basic reverse engineering technique)